Homogenization theory of random walks among deterministic conductances: Proof of the CLT

-where the inner product also entails contraction (via dot product) of the indices of the vector valued functions~$\chi_\epsilon$ on both sides.
-Writing $\mu_V$ for the spectral measure of~$-\LL$ associated with (vector valued) function~$V$, the definition of~$\chi_\epsilon$ in \eqref{E:3.7w} yields
+where the inner product includes contraction of the indices (via dot product) of the vector valued functions on both sides.
+With the limit object expressed as integral over~$\Omega$, we are now in a position to invoke standard calculations from stochastic homogenization: Writing $\mu_V$ for the spectral measure of~$-\LL$ associated with (vector valued) function~$V$, the definition of~$\chi_\epsilon$ in \eqref{E:3.7w} yields

-Lemma~\ref{lemma-3.2} and the fact that~$e_i\cdot V=\pi(0)^{-1}\nabla^\star(\cc v)$ for $v(\cdot):=e_i$ along with the Spectral Theorem show $\int\lambda^{-1}\mu_V(\textd\lambda)<\infty$.
+Lemma~\ref{lemma-3.2} and the fact that~$e_i\cdot V=\pi(0)^{-1}\nabla^\star(\cc \tilde v)$ for $\tilde v(\cdot):=e_i$ along with the Spectral Theorem show $\int\lambda^{-1}\mu_V(\textd\lambda)<\infty$.
 The integral in \eqref{E:5.34} then vanishes in the limit~$\epsilon\downarrow0$ by the Dominated Convergence Theorem.
-Using this in \eqref{E:5.31}, the \emph{limes superior} as~$\epsilon\downarrow0$ in \eqref{E:5.20} is at most $\tilde c_1\delta$.
+Using this in \eqref{E:5.31}, the \emph{limes superior} as~$\epsilon\downarrow0$ in \eqref{E:5.20} is at most $2\tilde c_1\delta$.
 Taking~$\delta\downarrow0$ gives the claim. \end{proofsect}

 We are now finally ready to give:

 \begin{proofsect}{Proof of Theorem~\ref{thm-2.4}} The stated properties of~$\Omega^\star$ have already been shown in Proposition~\ref{prop-3.1}, so all we have to do is to prove an IIP.
 The one-dimensional case has been settled in Section~\ref{sec-3.2} so we may assume~$d\ge2$.
 Here Proposition~\ref{prop-2.7} gives tightness and so it suffices to prove convergence of finite-dimensional distributions.
 This amounts to proving that for all~$m\ge1$ natural, all~$0< t_0<t_1<\dots<t_m$ real and all~$\omega\in\Omega^\star\cap\Omega_{p,q}$ for some $p,q>1$ satisfying \eqref{E:2.6},